-3.1 The head teacher will ensure that staff are familiar with and correctly apply the policy.
+3.1 The Federation Business Manager will ensure that staff are familiar with and correctly apply the policy.
 The Governors will review the policy from time to time to ensure that it meets with current guidance from the Department for Education.